OData/v3ProtocolDocument/OData.markdown

 To update a value, the client MAY send a PUT, MERGE, or PATCH request to an edit URI for a SimpleProperty.
 The message body MUST contain the desired new value, formatted as a <ref>SimpleTypeProperty</ref>.

 Regardless of which verb is used, the server MUST replace the entire value with the value supplied in the request body.

+The same rules apply whether this is a regular property or a dynamic property.

 On success, the response must be a valid [update response](#responsesforupdates).